 Love, the junior gunslinger, has faced heavy scrutiny this season as his team has struggled with inconsistency and compiled a disappointing 7-5 record.
 The Aggies did finish strong with a 38-25 victory over New Mexico on Saturday.
 However, the game was a microcosm of the great frustration felt when evaluating Love and the talent around him this season.

 Even in victory, Love completed just 18 of 35 passes for only 172 yards with an interception.
 The good news here is that the potential top pick also threw three touchdowns and made some jaw-dropping throws once again.
-Take a look at this throw below against Boise State, and you will see one of the reasons that Love is such a polarizing figure.

 During Saturday’s Week 14 Live Blog, Pauline mentioned again that it would “be a surprise if Love did not enter the draft” and even went as far as to say Love may already have “representation lined up.”
 The caveat to this news is that Pauline also throws out the possibility of a transfer from Utah State if Love decides to return to college next season.
 Texas Tech is a potential match with Love’s former coach Matt Wells.
 This news could undoubtedly shake up the entire draft and the first round in particular so that we will wait with bated breath on that looming final decision.